vivliostyle/docs.vivliostyle.org/ja/docs/user-guide.md

 You can also use the public online Vivliostyle Viewer ([vivliostyle.org/viewer/](https://vivliostyle.org/viewer/)) that has always been updated to the latest release version.
 For early bird users, there is also canary version available [vivliostyle.now.sh](https://vivliostyle.now.sh).

-When you open <AdaptiveLink path="viewer">Vivliostyle Viewer</AdaptiveLink> without specifying parameters, an “Input a document URL” box and the following usage description is displayed:
+When you open <Link v-bind:isOnline="isOnline" path="/viewer">Vivliostyle Viewer</Link> without specifying parameters, an “Input a document URL” box and the following usage description is displayed:

-Access to <AdaptiveLink path="viewer/#x=./samples.html" />.
+Access to <Link v-bind:isOnline="isOnline" path="/viewer/#x=./samples.html" />.

 ## Supported document types